anshu3769/InsightDS_Pharmacy_Counting/README.md

 cost and if there is a tie, drug name.

 ## pharmacy_counting.py
     This script contains the code for solving the given problem.
 The approach behind solving the problem is as follows:

     1) Two dictionaries are maintained.
     Dictionary 1 -> One for storing the unique number of prescribers and total cost against a drug.
             Key = Drug Name
             Value = [Unique number of prescribers, total cost of the drug] Dictionay 2 -> One for maintaining a list of subscribers against each drug Key = Drug Name
-            Value = List of subscribers
+            Value = List of subscribers by their id

     2) The input file is read line by line and the values in the dictionaries are updated as follows:
         -> If the drug in new to the dictionary a)Initialize the prescribers count to 1
             b)Store the prescibers count and drug cost against its name in Dictionary 1
-            c) Store the prescribers name (last name + first name + id) against the drug name in Dictionary 2.
+            c) Store the prescribers id against the drug name in Dictionary 2.
-            Point to be noted = First name and last name of two prescribers can be and stored in a dictionary whose key is drug name and value is a list of first name of the prescribers, last name of the prescribers, unique count of the prescribers and total cost of the drug.
+            Point to be noted = First name and last name of two prescribers can be same but the id must be unique.

-->The name of the prescribers is maintained in the dictionary to identify unique subscribers.
-If the key (drug name) already exists in the dictionary,
-            ->the cost of the drug will be updated by adding the current cost with the cost from the newly read line.
-            ->If the last name and first name of the prescriber match
+        -> If the drug already exists
+            a)Check if the prescribers id is present in the list of ids against that drug name in Dictionary 2.
+                -> If present, do nothing
+                -> If not present, add the id to the list of prescribers in Dictionary 2 -> Update the cost of the drug in Dictionary 1 -> Update the count of the prescribers with lentgh of the list against that drug in Dictionary 2.
+     3) Sort the Dictionary 1 after all the entries are available in the dictionary
+     4) Store the dictionary to the output file.

 ## Unit Testing